-In truth, 100% blockage is unlikely, your goal should be to limit the amount of UV rays that can enter your skin.
+In truth, 100% blockage is unlikely, your goal should be to limit the number of UV rays that can enter your skin.

 You want to make sure that your sunscreen provides both UVA & UVB protection.
 I know I’ve mentioned these a few times, let me explain what they are.
 These are two different types of rays that come from the sun.